gap-packages/recog/RENAME.md

 On failure you can always roll back to the last commit, i.e. the version before applying the renamings.
 For example one could type in the command `git reset --hard`.

-On success add the changed files:
+On success add and commit the changed files but make sure not to add the `renamings_to_execute.csv`:

     git add *
+    git reset renamings_to_execute.csv
-    git commit --amend
+    git commit